Information For Electronics Recyclers

-If you have not previously completed online forms for the DNR recycling program, you will need to complete a one-time registration process to get access to the online report system.
+If you have not previously completed online forms for the DNR recycling program, please contact us so we can help you set up a user account.

 Recyclers must also submit a mid-year report.
 The report must include the weight of eligible electronics received for recycling on behalf of manufacturers during the first six months of the current program year, along with the manufacturer names, and the total weight of eligible electronics the recycler has received in anticipation of selling the pounds to a manufacturer.
-The report is due Feb.
-1 each year.
+The report is due Aug.
+1 each year beginning in 2024.

 Special recycler recordkeeping requirements under E-Cycle Wisconsin

 Recyclers participating in E-Cycle Wisconsin need to maintain a number of records tracking the materials they handle under the program.
 All records related to the operation of E-Cycle Wisconsin must be kept on file by a recycler for three years and made accessible to DNR staff upon request.
 A recycler must also make certain records available to a manufacturer on whose behalf the eligible electronics were recycled, upon the manufacturer's request.

 Recyclers must keep the following records for each program year.

 - Sources of eligible electronics received for recycling under E-Cycle Wisconsin.